Hurt Locker: Storytelling, and Red Lines/Development

 • If you make a “this doesn’t work” style note, couple it with what you think would work.
 That’ll help us frame your commentary.

-6 responses to “Hurt Locker: Storytelling, and Red Lines/Development”
+6 thoughts on “Hurt Locker: Storytelling, and Red Lines/Development”

 I imagine it goes through some iterations but it’s kind of frustrating seeing the draft, but not seeing the draft revise, and not being sure how something is going to be addressed (or in some cases whether).